Lärabar

 Lärabar is a brand of energy bars produced by General Mills.
-The bars come in a variety of flavors such as Apple Pie, Carrot Cake, Cinnamon Roll, and Mint Chip Brownie.
+The bars come in a variety of flavors such as apple pie, carrot cake, cinnamon roll, and mint chip brownie.

 History

 Lärabar was created by Denver native Lara Merriken, who was looking to make a "very healthy product that tasted delicious".
 According to the General Mills website, Merriken's inspiration for the snack occurred during a hiking trip in 2000 through the Rocky Mountains of Colorado.
 As she was running down the mountain, she was inspired to create a food bar that was made out of only fruits, nuts and spices.
 The umlaut on the ä is decorative.

 The bars were first introduced for sale in the United States on April 14, 2003.
-The original flavors were Cherry Pie, Apple Pie, Cashew Cookie, Banana Bread, and Chocolate Coconut Chew.
+The original flavors were cherry pie, apple pie, cashew cookie, banana bread, and chocolate coconut chew.

 In 2008, General Mills acquired the original producer of Lärabar, Humm Foods.
 The product line has been expanded to more than 30 varieties, including high-protein bars and bars for children.

-In 2019, the Lärabar range launched in the UK.
+In 2019, the Lärabar range launched in the United Kingdom.

-Flavors

-The thirty Lärabar flavors offered are: